puglia/YSchallenge/README.md

 # YSchallenge
-Java home assignmente for yieldstreet
+Java home assignment for yieldstreet

 Simple application that exposes a REST API for users to submit their proof of accreditation documents

-Crated with Spring boot and Jersey, tests made with Spock
+Created with Spring boot, docker and Spock

+To get started simply execute the run.bat file